Python3pkg/Products.SilvaPoll/README.txt

 -----------------------------
 After following the installation instructions you can add a Silva Poll Question in the SMI.
 Fill in all required fields and save the question, repeat this step for all questions.
-Don't forget to separate possible answers by a blank line.
+Separate answers by an empty line.

 Rendering the Silva Poll
 ------------------------